Investors cast doubts on Sharp's future, ability to pay debts

 TOKYO Sharp Corp (6753.T) shares fell almost 13 percent and ratings agency Standard & Poor's downgraded the company's debt to junk, underscoring growing concerns about the ability of the loss-making firm to pay its debts and revive its business.

-The stock suffered its sharpest decline in almost a month on Friday, after the abrupt departure of Hon Hai Precision Industry Co Ltd's (2317.TW) chairman from Japan fuelled uncertainty over a tie-up expected to help secure the long-term viability of the Japanese LCD TV panel maker.
+Its shares suffered their sharpest decline in almost a month on Friday, after the abrupt departure of Hon Hai Precision Industry Co Ltd's (2317.TW) chairman from Japan fuelled uncertainty over a tie-up expected to help secure the long-term viability of the Japanese LCD TV panel maker.

 Sharp, which also makes screens for Apple Inc's (AAPL.O) iPad and iPhone, has been hammered by aggressive competition and sluggish TV demand.
 At the same time, it is scrambling for money to refinance billions of dollars of debts maturing in the near term.